 (7) For RSMs who do not complete the DES, in accordance with DoDI 1332.18, refer them to the VA Benefits Delivery at Discharge Program.

-(8) Serve as a point of contact for the RSM and their designated family member, personal representative, or caregiver for coordination of care, benefits, and services related to the CRP.
+(8) Serve as a point of contact for RSMs and their designated family member, personal representative, or caregiver for coordination of care, benefits, and services related to the CRP.
 The RCC identifies potential conflicts in the CRP and facilitates resolution within the CMT.

-(9) Communicate with the RSM and their designated family member, personal representative, or caregiver on an ongoing basis (in person, when possible) and provide them with contact information for CMT members as it evolves.
+(9) Communicate with RSMs and their designated family member, personal representative, or caregiver on an ongoing basis (in person, when possible) and provide them with contact information for CMT members as it evolves.

-(10) Review and update the CRP with the RSM and their designated family member, personal representative, or caregiver every 90 days, at a minimum, and as frequently as necessary based on their needs and during transition phases in the RSM’s care.
+(10) Review and update the CRP with RSMs and their designated family member, personal representative, or caregiver every 90 days, at a minimum, and as frequently as necessary based on their needs and during transition phases in the RSM’s care.
 Such updates may include changes in location or in familial, marital, financial, job, medical, or retirement status.

-(11) Provide physical or electronic copies, as applicable, of the CRP to the RSM and their designated family member, personal representative, or caregiver upon change or update as applicable and pursuant to DoD 5400.11-R.
+(11) Provide physical or electronic copies, as applicable, of the CRP to RSMs and their designated family member, personal representative, or caregiver upon change or update as applicable and pursuant to DoD 5400.11-R.

-(12) Facilitate and monitor the execution of non-medical services for the RSM, including services available from the DoW, the VA, the DoL, the Social Security Administration, and other Federal agencies.
+(12) Facilitate and monitor the execution of non-medical services for RSMs, including services available from the DoW, the VA, the DoL, the Social Security Administration, and other Federal agencies.

 (13) Facilitate access to medical care at MTFs for the RSM’s family member who is not otherwise eligible for medical care at an MTF, in accordance with Section 1672 of PL 110-181.
 Medical care and counseling for non-dependent family members may be provided at an MTF on a space-available basis when the family member is: